rogerjdeangelis/utl-using-a-hex-dump-to-verify-the-layout-for-a-text-file/README.md

     Using a hex dump to verify the layout for a text file

     There is a problem with the ops text file which should be fixed.
-    The format should be corrected and reset.
+    The format should be corrected and resent.

     State is sometimes in field 4 and field 3?